Greetings! This is important so please read carefully.

 While we can’t guarantee you won’t get sick during your commute here, walking through the parking area, or being inside the office for your appointment, we have taken steps to limit your exposure to germs.

 We are limiting sick patients within the office and a have a robust program to sanitize and disinfect the office, including doors and door handles, clipboards, pens, furniture, exam tables, restrooms, counters, and others, including our employees.
-We also have a large UV-C light with HEPA filter designed to kill virus particles in the air.
+We also have a large UV-C light with HEPA filter designed to isolate and kill virus particles in the air.
 We continue the effort throughout the day to minimize exposure to any germs.

 Who should not come to the office for a visit?